Anut-py/h-raylib/ROADMAP.md

 Items which have not yet been worked on.
 Feel free to work on one of these.

-- Split Raylib.Types into multiple modules
 - Implement automatic memory management for callbacks
+- Move Raylib.Native functions into the modules where they are called
+  - Use Template Haskell to clean up boilerplate
+- Bind `rgestures`

 ## In progress